Dhruvik91/ScaleTech/README.md

 - run "npm install" on cmd
 - name sample.env to .env and insert the value of variables
 - run server.js
-- run any html page you want (for now only signup page is integrated with backend)
+- run any html page you want (for now only signup page, signin page, blog page and addblog page is integrated with backend)